-With unprecedented new policy sparking incentives for clean energy, ethanol producers are seeking new ways to reduce their carbon footprint.
+With unprecedented new policy sparking incentive for clean energy, ethanol producers are seeking new ways to reduce their carbon footprint.
 EcoEngineers can help.
 We’re committed to assisting the biofuels industry reach their carbon management goals to maintain a competitive advantage for years to come.

 We know what’s important to producers of low-carbon biofuels, and understand that each ethanol producer is unique.
 We offer a customized approach for each client, helping to categorize and create a flexible project plan that producers understand and feel confident about from concept through completion.

 Eco’s team of ethanol experts helps navigate regulations, carbon financial impacts, carbon-reduction technologies, options for carbon utilization, and more.
-We can assist in small-to-large-scale project carbon management, bringing technical and operational experience across asset development, project scoping, and advising clients through their respective low-carbon projects.
+We can assist in small-to-large-scale project carbon management, bringing technical and operational experience across on asset development, project scoping, and advising clients through their respective low-carbon projects.

 Our Services Include:

-Through EcoUniversity, our portfolio of training and education modules empowers you to make informed decisions and maintain control over your carbon reduction goals.
+Through EcoUniversity, our portfolio of training and education modules empower you to make informed decisions and maintain control over your carbon reduction goals.
 Our comprehensive training workshops, market outlooks, intensive Carbon Literacy training program, and condensed board and management training modules help you effectively evaluate the impacts of climate-related risks on your business.